WASdev/sample.rtcomm.mobile/README.md

       5.2) Build the project in Xcode
       If there are serveral compilation errors ,resolove them as proposed by XCode.

+  5) Build the project.

+      5.1) From the Project directory (rtcommMobile) run: cordova prepare

   6) In order to test the application in your browser, go to your project directory (rtcommMobile) and run cordova serve